How to Use OLSN, the Word Learning

 Cake Boat Dad Soda Ball Said

 Did you notice how the letter “A“, looked different when it sounded different?
 Those different ways the letters looked are “PQs”.
 PQs are ways of making letters look different so that they can tell readers which of their sounds they are making.
 PQs are like “phonics clues” and “sound-out hints”.
-The PQ Pop-Up App uses PQs to guide students into getting good at rapidly working out words.
+OLSN (the Online Learning Support Net) uses PQs to guide students into getting good at rapidly working out words.
 There are other kinds of PQs, but learners don’t need to be explicitly taught them.
-They will learn all they need to learn about PQs simply by using the PQ Pop-Up App (more on this below).
+They will learn all they need to learn about PQs simply by using OLSN to help them read words that don’t pop to mind. (more on this below).

-Two Modes of Use: The PQ Pop-Up App has two modes of helping students: it can help them recognize words, and it can help them understand words.
+Two Modes of Use: OLSN has two modes of helping students: it can help them recognize words, and it can help them understand words.
 They get help for recognizing words by touching them (or clicking them).
 They get help for understanding words by touching them, and then touching the Word Explore button in the Pop-Up.